felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 system of your own creation that will make learning a joyful experience to you**.
-In this text, I will tell you my story: how I discovered I had learning anxiety, what impact it had on my life, and the techniques I discovered to work through it.
+In this text, I will tell you my story: how I discovered I had learning anxiety, what impact it had on my life, and the techniques I developed to work through it.
 If you experience learning anxiety, my hope is that this post will make you realize that you are not alone and that there is a way out.
 You can get through any obstacle that stands in your way, and you can even have fun